afsuarezg/afsuarezg/README.md

 ## About Me

 In addition to currently pursuing the Doctor of the Science of Law (JSD) at Stanford Law School, I have also completed coursework required for a PhD minor in Computer Science, and previously obtained bachelor's and master's degrees in both law and economics.
-My interdisciplinary, combining law, economics, and computer science, allows me to explore how artificial intelligence can address practical challenges in the legal field.
+My interdisciplinary background, combining law, economics, and computer science, allows me to explore how artificial intelligence can address practical challenges in the legal field.

 ## What I Do